 As much as I hate to admit it, summer is on the way out.
-The kids go back to school (where I live) today, and the nights are getting colder by the day.
+The kids have been back to school for a few weeks now (where I live), and the nights are getting colder by the day.
 It’s not officially fall, but its happening.

 Fall is my favorite season.
 I love the crispness in the air, layered clothes, and eating lots of squash.
 That said, I still have a lot of trouble switching between seasons.
 Here are my top five tips to help you get ready for fall.

 I know, what lame advice.
 But seriously!
 All summer, we talk about the hot weather and that we need to drink gallons of water to make sure that we don’t have heat stroke.
 The hydration hype seems to wear off pretty quickly as soon as back-to-school season hits.
 Just because the risk of heatstroke has decreased, doesn’t mean that we should back off of the water.
 Staying hydrated is super important.
 We’re still outside all through the fall, and as the weather starts to get colder, it will help fight skin dryness.

 Here, the biggest issue with the fall season is the wind and rain.
 What I need is often a little extra warmth, without the coat.
 I manage to hang on to all of my summer dresses into the beginning of November by using scarves, boots, and cardigans.
 Accessorizing in layers makes them wearable for longer.

 Our big moment of cleaning is often thought of to be in the spring, but I am a strong advocate for doing it in the fall as well.
 Look through your wardrobe.
 Remove outdated pieces that you can get rid of, and put away all of the summer clothes that you know you won’t be pulling out again.
 It’s also a great time to deep clean your home before school and work commitments take over.